This post contains affiliate links.

-This year (2016) , Ramadan begins on or around the evening of June 5th.
+This year (2022) , Ramadan begins on or around the evening of April 2nd.
 Traditionally, the new moon must be sighted to recognize that Ramadan has begun.
-Many muslim communities enjoy going out in the evenings to look for the moon.
+Many Muslim communities enjoy going out in the evenings to look for the moon.
 There is great celebration when the moon is spotted at the beginning of Ramadan.
 Pakistani communities often host parties for the occasion known as “chaand raat” (the night of the moon).

 During Ramadan, Muslims around the world re-focus on their spirituality and refrain from indulging their appetites.
 The most visible examples of this are not eating or drinking from dawn to dusk.
 But, fasting in Ramadan also includes controlling one’s anger and other negative emotions and actions, among other things.

 When the new moon is spotted again at the end of the month, the global Muslim community celebrates with a festival known as “Eid al-Fitr” (celebration of breaking the fast).
 Eid al-Fitr festivities around the world generally include wearing new clothes, going to the mosque for community prayer, and visiting with friends and neighbors.
 Local communities have a wide range of traditions they also enjoy.

 Learning About Ramadan